It Comes at Night: Plot

 A contagious disease ravages the planet.
-A couple, Paul and Sarah, and their teenage son Travis are secluded in their home deep in the woods in an undisclosed location.
-After Sarah's father, Bud, contracts the disease, they kill him and burn his body.
+Paul, Sarah and their teenage son Travis live a secluded lifestyle in their home, deep in the woods in an undisclosed location.
+After Sarah's father Bud contracts the disease, they euthanise him and burn his body.

 That night, they capture an intruder breaking in.
 Paul ties him to a tree and places a bag over his head, leaving him there overnight to confirm he is not suffering from the disease.
 The stranger, Will, explains he was searching for fresh water for his wife and young son.
 Will offers to trade some food for water.
-Sarah suggests taking the strangers in, reasoning the more people, the easier it would be to defend themselves.
-Paul reluctantly agrees, and drives Will to collect his family.
+Sarah suggests taking the strangers in, on the reasoning that with more people it would be easier to defend themselves.
+Paul reluctantly agrees and drives Will to collect his family.
 Along the way, they are ambushed by two men.
 Paul kills them, while accusing Will of setting him up.
 Will assuages Paul's mistrust.

 Paul returns with Will, his wife Kim, and son Andrew.
-After establishing their rules, which include keeping the only entrance locked with a key Paul or Sarah wear around their neck, the two families establish a sense of normality, and grow closer.
+After establishing their rules, which include keeping the only entrance locked with a key Paul or Sarah wear around their neck, the two families establish a sense of normality and grow closer.

 One day, Travis's dog Stanley begins barking aggressively at an unseen presence and chases it into the woods.
 Travis, who had followed Stanley, insists he heard something in the woods.
 That night, Will seemingly contradicts a story he told Paul earlier, resulting in Paul's increasing distrust of Will.